ctools/ctools/doc/source/users/tutorials/quickstart/unbinned.rst

      An unbinned analysis is generally preferred over a binned analysis for short observation times (a few tens of hours) or if you want to assure that the analysis results are not biased by the selected binning.
-Also the fitting of a light or phase curve is only be possible with an unbinned maximum likelihood analysis
-     (see :ref:`light curve <1dc_howto_ligthcurve>` and
-     :ref:`phase curve <1dc_howto_phasecurve>` fitting).

 An alternative analysis technique consists of working directly on the event list without binning the events in a counts cube.